-The Title IX Coordinator or their designee will determine whether interim interventions and supportive measures should be implemented, and, if so, take steps to implement those action items as soon as possible.
+The Title IX Coordinator or their designee will determine whether supportive measures should be implemented, and, if so, take steps to implement those action items as soon as possible.
 These supportive measures can be applied to one, both, or multiple parties involved.
 Violations of the Title IX Coordinator's directives or supportive measures will constitute related violations that may lead to additional disciplinary action.
-Supportive measures imposed may be temporary pending the results of an investigation or may become permanent as determined by TCC.
+Supportive measures imposed may be temporary pending the results of an investigation or may become permanent as determined by the outcome of the disciplinary process.